10maurycy10/text_adventure/README.md

 ## What is this

-this is an attempt to alow 	the cration of symple text adventure games using JSON files
+this is an attempt to allow the creation of simple text adventure games using JSON files

 main file : tree.json